This article describes how to add an email address to your account using the DreamHost web panel.

 The custom password must be 8 characters long and cannot contain the username of the user it’s being set for.
 For example, the firstname.lastname@example.org email user cannot have ‘user’ in the password as it will post the following error when attempting to set the password:

 - Change Password? / New Password Again

-- This field will appear if you elect to set your own password.
-Here, you will have to enter the custom password entered in the ‘Password’ field again to verify that you have it correct.
+- This field appears if you elect to set your own password.
+Re-enter the custom password that you entered in the ‘Password’ field to verify that you have it's correct.